Raziel1stBorn/NCHNAP688-Sum1/README.md

   ## Purpose

-  My employer is part of Associated British Foods plc, which is multi-national business with operations in 56 countries around the world (ABF, 2024).
+  My employer is part of Associated British Foods plc, which is multi-national business with operations in [56 countries around the world](https://www.abf.co.uk/about-us/where-we-operate).
 With colleagues in mutliple timezones,     planning meetings with consideration and convenience can be challenging.
 My product proposal is for an easy to use application where users can set the date and time they would like the meeting, their location, and then select a second location relating to a meeting participant in another location.
 The application will give the equivalent date and time for the participants location, thus enabling the meeting organiser to see the relative date and time they are requesting.
   <br>

   ## Technology Stack